Evidence for the Big Bang:

 - dark baryonic matter, and

 With all this wild flexibility, the big bang has led to anti-science, to the multiverse, and even to Boltzmann Brains.
 "It's hard to build models of inflation that don't lead to a multiverse," said Alan Guth.
 "But most models of inflation do lead to a multiverse, and evidence for inflation will be pushing us in the direction of taking [the idea of a] multiverse seriously."
 Once you posit an infinite number of universes, then atheists really run wild, as Luke Barnes over at space.com points out, describing, "a fully-formed brain spontaneously popping out of 'empty' space.
-Given enough time and space this vanishingly improbable event will occur.
+Given enough time and space this vanishingly improbable event will occur [they absurdly claim].
 While such freak observers, known as Boltzmann Brains, would be massively outnumbered by biological observers in our universe [saints be praised], they could be common in the almost unending time and space of the entire multiverse."
-Thus, the big bang is rescued by the imagined inflation period, which leads to the science-killing multiverse, which makes it infinitely more likely that the universe doesn't exist and that the big bang never happened, and that you are merely a Boltzmann Brain floating alone in space with false memories.
+Thus, the big bang is rescued from the scientific evidence for fine tuning by the imagined inflation period, which leads to the science-killing multiverse, which makes it infinitely more likely that the universe doesn't exist and that the big bang never happened, and that you are merely a Boltzmann Brain floating alone in space with false memories.
 Really.

 Research Questions: If you have an answer to one of these questions regarding the increasing observational evidence that contradicts the big bang's fundamental theoretical requirement of the Cosmological Principle, please consider emailing it to Bob@rsr.org.
 Thanks!

-- Is the deuterium/hydrogen ratio the same in different directions based on our observations?
+- Is the deuterium/hydrogen ratio the same in different directions based on observation?

 - where the big bang predicted that mature galaxies could not exist, but they do